-- I In the Geometry toolbar, click Insert Sequence. - 2 Browse to the model's Application Libraries folder and double-click the file bracket_topology_optimization_stl_geom_sequence.mph. - 3 In the Geometry toolbar, click Build All.
+- I In the Geometry toolbar, click Insert Sequence and choose Insert Sequence. - 2 Browse to the model's Application Libraries folder and double-click the file bracket_topology_optimization_stl_geom_sequence.mph. - 3 In the Geometry toolbar, click Build All.

 4 Click the Zoom Extents button in the Graphics toolbar.